SoliDualSPHysics: An extension of DualSPHysics for solid mechanics with hyperelasticity, plasticity, and fracture: Introduction

 In line with the popularity of SPH, several remarkable open-source and high-performance codes have been developed over the years and applied to a wide range of challenging engineering mechanics problems.
-Many of these frameworks, such as SPHysics \cite{crespo2008application}, GPUSPH \cite{herault2010sph}, AQUAgpusph \cite{cercos2015aquagpusph}, SPlisHSPlasH \cite{abbasi2021numerical}, and openMaelstrom \cite{akhunov2023evaluation}, are primarily focused on computational fluid dynamics (CFD) applications, including free-surface and incompressible flow simulations, and might possess basic FSI functionalities, typically limited to rigid-body motion.
+Many of these frameworks, such as SPHysics \cite{crespo2008application}, GPUSPH \cite{herault2010sph}, AQUAgpusph \cite{cercos2015aquagpusph}, SPlisHSPlasH \cite{abbasi2021numerical}, and openMaelstrom \cite{akhunov2023evaluation}, are primarily focused on computational fluid dynamics (CFD) applications, including free-surface and incompressible flow simulations, and may possess basic FSI functionalities, typically limited to rigid-body motion.
 A few other codes have included solid mechanics and more extended FSI capabilities.
 For example, PySPH \cite{ramachandran2021pysph}, in addition to its CFD capabilities, incorporates formulations for elastic dynamics based on the total Lagrangian SPH (TLSPH) approach.
 SPHinXsys \cite{zhang2021sphinxsys} includes both CFD and FSI features, as well as a simplified approach for modeling structural damage and fracture through a damage factor integrated into the SPH kernel calculations \cite{wu2022modeling}, though its parallel performance is limited compared to GPU-accelerated frameworks.
 PersianSPH \cite{gholami2018sph} provides similar capabilities but with limited parallelization, while SPHERA \cite{amicarelli2020sphera} is mainly tailored for geophysical and hydraulic problems involving sediment transport and granular materials.
-Among the available tools, one of the most widely used open-source SPH frameworks is DualSPHysics \cite{crespo2015dualsphysics,dominguez2022dualsphysics}.
-DualSPHysics is designed to run on both CPU and GPU architectures, with GPU acceleration offering large speed-ups for SPH simulations.
-DualSPHysics primarily targets incompressible and weakly compressible flow simulations (WCSPH), and also includes some fluid–structure interaction functionality.
+Among the available open-source SPH tools, DualSPHysics \cite{crespo2015dualsphysics,dominguez2022dualsphysics} is one of the most widely used frameworks and has been especially influential because of its CPU/GPU implementation and its broad adoption in free-surface-flow simulations.
+Beyond its core fluid-dynamics functionality, DualSPHysics also includes some fluid--structure interaction capabilities involving deformable bodies, including a total-Lagrangian-SPH-based hydroelastic solver for elastic structures.
+In addition to the original DualSPHysics framework, recent developments under the name DualSPHysics+ \cite{zhan2025dualsphysics+,zhan2025enhanced1,zhan2025enhanced2} have introduced important enhancements for incompressible free-surface flows, wave-structure interaction, and hydroelastic fluid--structure interaction.
+These include improved schemes for continuity resolution, pressure-noise mitigation, and energy conservation in the fluid solver, as well as structural advances such as second-order discretization, Riemann-based stabilization, and dynamic hourglass control for elastic structural response.